1.1 He is described on his entrance as "need not to be a big man but he creates at once an impression

 Priestley is trying to convey is clear, "We are all responsible for each other" (a key pillar of Socialism).

-2.7 Priestley creates a cyclical structure in the play as an Inspector calls at both the beginning and the end of play.
+2.7 Priestley creates a cyclical structure in the novel as an Inspector calls at both the beginning and the end of novel.

 3 The Birlings & Eva Smith/Daisy Renton